 During those 430 days Ezekiel has to eat and go to the bathroom, right?
 God has it covered.
 Read Ezekiel 4, verses 9-13, for the third part of this prophetic skit.

 Notice, though, that Ezekiel’s rebuttal to God is not just, “Ew, that’s gross.”
 Or “No way, God, that’s too hard, that might literally kill me.”
 Instead Ezekiel says he has never eaten any defiled food, which is a way of saying, “God, I have always followed the dietary laws in the Mosiac Law, and I don’t want to break them now.”
-Maybe Ezekiel just came up with a spiritualized way to get out of this disgusting and daunting aspect of the prophetic drama God is asking him to perform, or maybe he really was genuinely concerned about ritual purity, especially because he was a priest.
+Maybe Ezekiel just came up with a spiritualized way to get out of this disgusting and daunting aspect of the prophetic drama God is asking him to perform, or maybe he really was genuinely concerned about ritual purity, especially because he was the son of a priest.

 Either way, Ezekiel is disagreeing with God, and that is pretty bold, right?
 When God tells you to do something, you do it.
 Or do you?
 Have you ever disagreed with God?
 I think most of us have, because sometimes we don’t want to do what he wants us to do.
 Even Jesus disagreed with God.
 Remember the story of the night before he died?
 What did Jesus pray?
 “Lord, I don’t want to do what you want me to do.”
 He didn’t use those precise words, of course, but that is the gist of what he prayed (I wrote about it further here).
 Jesus also praying, showing his obedience, “Not my will, but yours be done.”
 Then he went through with the difficult plan God had for him.

-Ezekiel will go through with God’s plan incredibly difficult plan, too, but not before questioning God.
+Ezekiel will go through with God’s incredibly difficult plan, but not before questioning God.
 Do you think God would be mad that Ezekiel says, “Not so, Sovereign Lord” to God’s request about cooking over human excrement?
-Maybe, especially when we consider that God has been saying all along to Ezekiel that he is so upset that, “Israel is rebellious.”
+Maybe, especially when we consider that God has been saying to Ezekiel that he is so upset that, “Israel is rebellious.”
 Will he consider Ezekiel to be rebellious for not wanting to eat food cooked over flaming poop?
 Maybe.
 Read verse 15.

 God relents!
 Kinda.
 He says, “Ok, fine, you can use cow manure instead!”
 Uhhhh…is that really any better?
 How appetizing does that option sound?
 Which do you prefer?
 Cooking over human excrement or cow manure?
 Neither?